ChristopherLucas/MatchingFrontier/README.md

 finalFrontier
 =============

-<code>Using the Lalonde data from the CEM package, the following examples demonstrate how to
-generate each of the three frontiers we've implemented.
+Using the Lalonde data from the CEM package, the following examples demonstrate how to generate each of the three frontiers we've implemented.

-library(cem)
+<code>library(cem)
 data(LL)
 detach(package:cem)